A Comprehensive Guide to Social Engineering Prevention

-The red system is highly secured and only contains mission-critical business software and services.
-Users can only do business tasks on their red system.
-The green system is less secured and used by the employee to do Internet surfing, personal tasks, and email.
+The highly secured red system only contains mission-critical business software and services.
+Consequently, users can only do business tasks on their red system.
+On the other hand, the green system is less secure and used by the employee to do Internet surfing, personal tasks, and email.

 The idea is to take the highest-risk tasks (such as surfing the web and picking up email) and physically separate them from the mission-critical assets and data.
 Early on, organizations implementing red/green systems used two physical computers.
-Today, it is more likely to be accomplished logically using two different virtual machines.
+However, two different virtual machines accomplish the task today.

 Some organizations even used highly locked-down virtual computers or desktops, which still appear to the end-user as a single desktop.
 But the different icons and applications they click on belong to and execute in highly separated, secured areas.
 The exploitation of one side (usually green) does not impact the other side (usually the red side).

-Red/Green system implementations do significantly reduce risk, but it doesn’t eliminate all risks.
-There are always tasks that will cross over between red and green systems that the user is involved in, and if this is the case, social engineering of the human is still possible.
+Red/Green system implementations significantly reduce risk, but it doesn’t eliminate all risks.
+For example, there are always tasks that will cross over between red and green systems that the user is involved in, and if this is the case, social engineering of the human is still possible.
 Still, it does significantly reduce many risks.